-We enter into annual framework agreements with our advertising customers and primarily charge them for our online marketing solutions based primarily on a mix of oCPM, oCPC and CPC.
+We enter into annual framework agreements with our advertising customers and charge them for our online marketing solutions based primarily on a mix of oCPM, oCPC and CPC.
 Our online marketing solutions business grew stably during the Reporting Period, benefiting from the increased recognition of short video marketing by both audiences and advertisers and the popularity of short video marketing.
-In 2021, the revenue generated from our online marketing solutions business accounted for 98.4% of our total revenue.
-We started SaaS in the first half of 2021 and commercialized it gradually, and have achieved key results, generating 1.1% of total revenue in 2021.
+Revenue generated from our online marketing solutions business accounted for 98.4% of our total revenue for the year ended December 31, 2022.